 Step 1: Add integrationedit

-Find the Nginx integration and begin adding it as described in the Fleet quick start.
+Find the Nginx integration and begin adding it as described in Ingest logs, metrics, and uptime data.

 Step 2: Enable Collect logs from third-party REST APIedit